 The second scenario, which generally comes to mind, is that the caller is a scammer who wishes to dupe or cheat you.
 If this is the case, your personal and private data might be seriously endangered.
 It’s often difficult to directly pinpoint this scammer’s motive with you.
 However, you might lose some of your possessions, properties, or wealth or become a victim of identity theft.

-Yearly, Americans lose millions of dollars to scam calls and spam theft, so you must be very careful.
+Yearly, people lose millions of dollars to scam calls and spam theft, so you must be very careful.
+Between 2020 and 2021, Americans lost over $29.8 billion to phone scams.
 Spam callers may also try to obtain certain information from you, which enables them to access something or someone close to you, like your computer or your friend.

 Can the Spam Risk Label be Wrong?

-Since your mobile carrier is unaware of where the other person got your number, it may erroneously tag it with the “Spam Risk” label.
+Yes, it can.
+If your mobile carrier is unaware of where the other person got your number, it may mistakenly tag it with the “Spam Risk” label.
 You can find this out if you answer the call and notice that it’s a relative or a long-contacted friend.

 This means that it’s advisable first to confirm a number with a spam risk label rather than base your decision only on your mobile carrier’s judgment.
 A quick check of your phone’s contacts list should give you the answer you need.